- Celiac Disease & Gluten Intolerance Research

 Celiac Disease & Gluten Intolerance Research

-A team of researchers recently set out to compare the performance of antibody tests in predicting small-intestinal mucosal status in diagnosis and follow-up of pediatric celiac disease.
+A research team recently set out to assess the risk of non-celiac autoimmune disease in first-degree relatives and spouses of people with celiac disease.

 Could proprietary antigen-specific nano-particles offer a potential cure for celiac disease?
 Early results are very positive, say a team of researchers.

 Children with celiac disease show an impaired immune response to the hepatitis B vaccine, and neither a gluten-free diet, nor additional vaccine boosters seem to change that, according to research presented at the 33rd Annual Meeting of the European Society for Paediatric Infectious Diseases.